ecc521/gimkit-bot/README.md

-## This project is currently unmaintained.
-If you are interested in maintaining it, please visit the issues panel.
+## This project is currently unmaintained and I have no intention to maintain it in the future.

+## All code from ecc521 can be used unrestricted (https://creativecommons.org/public-domain/cc0/) - Code from other authors still follows the GPL license.

+## If you have an actively working fork / similar project, send me an email and I might link it here.

 # gimkit-bot
 (INSTRUCTIONS FOR USE BELOW) Cause total havoc on gimkit games by earning FAR too much money - because it's a bot - not you - answering the questions.